 While there is disagreement on the pathophysiology, there is good agreement on the cornerstone of an RM treatment plan.
 Patients must discontinue their use of the sprays.
 The abrupt withdrawal of the decongestants initiates a 4-7 day period of nasal congestion which is too uncomfortable for most RM patients to endure.
 This is the primary reason why the treatment of RM often fails.
 Various medications (typically prednisone, fluticasone) are prescribed to reduce the congestion and discomfort, but the reduction in nasal airflow remains the primary treatment obstacle.
 Many RM patients return to the decongestants in as few as 12-18 hours after initiating treatment.

 A landmark study was conducted in 1997 which examined the benefits of fluticasone (Flonase) vs. placebo in the treatment of RM patients.
 Figure 3 of the study shows the comparative airflow in the fluticasone group vs. the placebo group.
-The results show that there is no discernable improvement in measured airflow associated with the use of fluticasone to treat RM.
+The results show that there is no discernible improvement in measured airflow associated with the use of fluticasone to treat RM.
 Notwithstanding these results, fluticasone is a popular treatment option in clinical practice.
 Although there was a measurable reduction in mucosal swelling associated with fluticasone, the impediment to airflow causes many of these patients to return to the decongestants.
+A copy of the fluticasone study is available on our medical research page.

 The ideal treatment for RM would preserve airflow throughout the withdrawal process.
 This is precisely what Rhinostat is designed to provide.
 Using Rhinomanometry (the study of nasal airflow) we can see that patients who are precisely and gradually weaned using Rhinostat maintain normal airflow throughout the weaning process.
 Rhinostat is available without a prescription directly from Rhinostat Labs.